dppalomar/pob/README.md

 # pob
-This is a supporting package for the Portfolio Optimization book.
+This is a supporting package for the [Portfolio Optimization](https://www.danielppalomar.com/teaching-courses/fall-2021-22-mafs5310-portfolio-optimization-with-r/) course notes.

 To install: